jrveatch/trsmscans/README.md

 `npoints` and appends the new points to the existing ones.
 Prescans are processed in chunks in order to save progress in case the job is interrupted.
 A prescan can be run standalone or as part of a scan.

+## Decay modes

+To run a full scan or to specify a mass list, a decay mode (`-d`) needs to be specified.
+The full list of supported decay modes is available in `data/decay_modes.yml`.